 Keep in mind that it’s not all or nothing, either — you can use a combination.
 Hudson believes doggy day care is too stimulating for most dogs to go to daily, but some benefit from going once or twice a week to romp around.
 She has several clients who send their dogs to day care a couple times a week and use her dog walking services the other days.

 Plenty of exercise

-The best candidates for dog day care are young, active dogs that are friendly with dogs and strangers, says Carolyn Grob, a board certified behavior analyst currently living in Seattle.
+The best candidates for dog day care are young, active dogs that are friendly with dogs and strangers, says Carolyn Grob, a board-certified behavior analyst in Seattle.
 Grob has a masters degree in behavior analysis and spent five years working with a veterinary behaviorist before she transitioned to work with humans with autism.
 A passionate dog owner herself, she says dog day care can be a fit for young, gregarious dogs with a lot of energy.

-“There is nothing that tires a dog out more than romping with buddies — and good mental stimulation from being moved around to different play areas and practicing commands,” says Rebecca Brannian, owner of Austin Dogtown Boarding & Daycare in Austin, Texas.
+And according to Rebecca Brannian, owner of Austin Dogtown Boarding & Daycare in Austin, Texas, “There is nothing that tires a dog out more than romping with buddies — and good mental stimulation from being moved around to different play areas and practicing commands.”

 While some dogs may not want to play with others very much, Brannian says, it could still benefit them: “Some dogs enjoy just being around the pack and watching from the sidelines,” she says.

 While daily day care can be too much for the average dog, Hudson says, it can be helpful for dogs who have severe separation anxiety and can’t be left alone.
 “We’ve had dog walking clients with severe separation anxiety, and it can be a hard thing to correct,” she says.
 “It’s hard if you’re in a place with neighbors and get noise complaints, or you live in a rental and they’re destroying things.
 At day care they’re not left alone, and that can be a useful tool.”